The a B Charitable Trust

 Success Rates

-Approximately 33% of eligible applicants receive funding (only around one-third).
+Approximately 17% of eligible applicants receive funding (around one in six applications).
 The fund is highly competitive with high numbers of applications from organisations fitting the priorities.

 Reapplication Policy